-- Use proper technique: Make sure you are using proper technique when engaging in physical activity.
+- Use proper technique: Make sure you use the proper technique when engaging in physical activity.
 This will help reduce the risk of injury and improve your performance.

-- Stay hydrated: Dehydration can increase your risk of injury, so make sure you drink plenty of water before, during, and after physical activity.
+- Stay hydrated: Dehydration can increase your risk of injury, so drink plenty of water before, during, and after physical activity.

 - Listen to your body: If you experience any pain or discomfort in your elbow, stop the activity and rest.
 Ignoring pain can lead to more serious injuries.

-By following these tips, you can reduce your risk of elbow injuries in winter and enjoy your favorite activities safely.
+By following these tips, you can reduce your risk of elbow injuries in winter and enjoy your favourite activities safely.

 8. Ankle Strain

 Falls on slippery, icy pavement can also cause ankle injuries.
-When you struggle to recover your balance after slipping on ice, you can easily roll and twist your ankle.
-This may end up being a muscle injury whereby the tendon has been strained.
+You can easily roll and twist your ankle when you struggle to recover your balance after slipping on ice.
+This may become a muscle injury whereby the tendon has been strained.
 Otherwise, a certain type of fracture in the ankle bone can result if more impact has been felt.
 This type of fracture can be caused not only by a fall on iced-over sidewalks but also due to winter sports injuries.

 How To Avoid Ankle Strain?

-Ankle strains are a common injury that can occur during winter due to slippery and icy surfaces.
+Ankle strains are common injuries that can occur during winter due to slippery and icy surfaces.
 Here are some tips to help you avoid ankle strain in winter:

 - Wear appropriate footwear: Choose shoes with good traction and slip-resistant soles.
-If you’re going to be walking on snow or ice, consider wearing snow boots with a deep tread.
+If you’re walking on snow or ice, consider wearing snow boots with a deep tread.